 - 7 tablespoons flour

-- 2 cups milk whole works best, plus more as needed later to thin out the sauce as needed
+- 2 cups milk whole milk works best, plus more as needed later to thin out the sauce as needed

 - 1 teaspoon sea salt plus more to taste